xiaoyuxlu/edk2-staging/Readme-RFC.md

-# RFC TODOs:

-- CmockaHostUnitTestPkg, UefiHostTestPkg, and UefiHostUnitTestPkg should move to their own repo

-- Document all file types and locations
-  - Library Stubs
-    - Host implementations should live alongside the Null implementation which should live in the package that defines the library
-    - True stubs and shared mocks can live in the UnitTest package with "Mock" or "Stub" in the name.
-  - Fuzz Tests
-    - UnitTest repo/package with "Fuzz" in the name
-  - Functional Tests
-    - UnitTest repo/package with "Functional" in the name
-  - Library interface tests
-    - Should live in a package-level "Test" directory in the package that defines the interface
-  - Library implementation tests
-    - Should live in a UnitTest directory within the specific implementation
-  - Protocol interface tests
-    - Should live in a package-level "Test" directory in the package that defines the interface

-# Unsorted TODOs Against HBFA

-- UefiHostFuzzTestCasePkg
-  - Should move these into their packages as described for test cases and stubs.
-  - Common python in Seed should move into “edk2-pytools-library”
-  - Seed files.
-Are these test cases?

-- UefiHostCryptoPkg -  Should move necessary library instance into CryptoPkg

-- UefiHostFuzzTestPkg - seems like it would go to edk2-test repo

-- UefiHostTestTools - Move to edk2-test repo but should be called HBFATestTools?

-- UefiInstrumentTestCasePkg - Like the FuzzTestCasePkg?

-- UefiInstrumentTestPkg - Like the FuzzTestPkg?

-- XmlSupportPkg
-  - Move to edk2
-  - Move UnitTestResultReportLibJunitFormat to UefiTestPkg

 # Testing

 Project Mu supports a few types of testing and this page will help provide some high level info and links for more information.